fookoo/e30studio/README.md

 ### useMemoObject

-Hook for memoizing object, to use it with other hooks.
+Hook for memorizing objects, to use it with other hooks.
 It uses 'fast-deep-equal' to compare objects

 ##### Example